-Benchmark Measure of Progress Target Year Completion Progress in 2021 5.1 Convene a group of Subject Matter Experts (SME's)to review and revise existing Competencies of each existing front-line position (SCWII, CPI, and Probation and Parole officer).
+Benchmark Measure of Progress Target Year Completion Progress in 2022 5.1 Convene a group of Subject Matter Experts (SME's) to review and revise existing Competencies of each existing front-line position (SCWII, CPI, and Probation and Parole officer).
 Finalize competencies that will inform hiring decisions and workforce development offerings.
 Competencies will be finalized and will be reflected in position descriptions and training.
 Competencies were finalized and approved in 2019.
 Since that time the WFD team has applied the classification competencies when reviewing all new training proposals.
 With a focus on the relevance and relationship that training has to the base line competencies of the classification being trained.
 Prioritizing training implementation on the importance that training has in meeting the needs of the classification.
-2021 A Workforce Development committee has remanded in place (including representation from DCYF & Rhode Island College School of Social Work) to review training needs, & training proposals.
-This group has focused on social case worker II's CPI staff, supervisors from FSU, CPS & JCS.

-5.2 Review and update current pre-service(renamed New Worker Training Program) and inservice training(re-named Ongoing Training Program) delivery modalities inclusive of; simulation tools, web based & video based training, and other skill building techniques to assess which will deliver the optimum training experience for each topic.
-Working committee is to submit a short term and long-term strategy plan for implementing this change

-2022 WFD is far ahead of the original target date with many aspects put in place in 2020 & early 2021

-Progress in this area was fast tracked in early 2020 when Covid 19 shut down in person training.
-The WFD team had to make an immediate, overnight, shift from classroom learning to virtual learning.
-ALL New Worker Training was shifted to a virtual platform by April 2020 with WFD staff creating on-line programs on a week by week, and day by day basis.
+2021 A Workforce Development committee with representation from DCYF & Rhode Island College School of Social Work utilized the competencies for front-line staff that were finalized in 2019 and cross-checked with job specifications for Social Caseworker II, Child Protective Investigator, and Juvenile Probation and Parole Officer.
+Based on the new competencies, the job specifications were revised to mirror the skill sets needed to be successful in these respective positions.
+The new job specifications for CPI and SCWII were submitted to RI Department of Administration for review and approval in Spring 2022.
+5.2 Review and update current New Worker Training Program, and Ongoing Training Program delivery modalities inclusive of; simulation tools, web based & video based training, and other skill building techniques 2022 WFD is far ahead of the original target date with many aspects Progress in this area was fast tracked in early 2020 when COVID 19 shut down in-person training.
+The WFD team had to make an immediate, overnight shift from classroom learning to virtual learning.
+All New Worker Training was moved to a virtual